ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.3-typescript-compiler/README.md

 ## What is a compiler?

-In case you haven't heard about "compilers" before or are unsure about the term, A compiler is a special program that translates a programming language's source code into machine code, bytecode or another programming language.
+In case you haven't heard about "compilers" before or are unsure about the term, A compiler is a special program that translates a programming language's source code into machine code, bytecode, or another programming language.
 The source code is typically written in a high-level, human-readable language such as Java or C++.
 A programmer writes the source code in a code editor or an integrated development environment (IDE) that includes an editor, saving the source code to one or more text files.
 A compiler that supports the source programming language reads the files, analyzes the code, and translates it into a format suitable for the target platform.

 Sometimes the term "transpiler" is used interchangeably with compiler, but they are not exactly the same.
 Transpilers, or source-to-source compilers, are tools that read the sourcecode written in one programming language and produce the equivalent code in another programming language with a similar level of abstraction.
-And TypeScript is a good example of transpiler as it converts TypeScript code to JavaScript.
-Similarily, Babel transpiler can also be used for converting the ES6 JS code to ES5 JS sourcecode.
-Compilers also convert the code from one language to other language but both languages are very different in abstraction level.
+And TypeScript is a good example of a transpiler as it converts TypeScript code to JavaScript.
+Similarly, Babel transpiler can also be used for converting the ES6 JS code to ES5 JS sourcecode.
+Compilers also convert the code from one language to another language but both languages are very different in abstraction level.
 For example, Java compiler converts the `.java` file to `.class` file.

 Strictly speaking, TypeScript is _transpiled_ to JavaScript.
-However, most developers and Microsoft iteself refers to the tool that does this as "TypeScript Compiler".
-That said, don't fret too much about the loose usage of the term compiler and compilation.
+However, most developers and Microsoft itself refer to the tool that does this as "TypeScript Compiler".
+That said, don't fret too much about the loose usage of the terms compiler and compilation.
 As long as what's actually happening is clear from the context, it doesn't really matter which term is used — the message still gets through.
 Transpilers are also called source-to-source compilers, so "TypeScript Compiler" could also be considered short for "TypeScript to JavaScript Compiler".

 ## Installing and using the compiler

-To install and start using the TypeScript Compiler or tsc on your machine, you can do a global npm package installation.
+To install and start using the TypeScript Compiler or `tsc` on your machine, you can do a global npm package installation.

 ```bash
 npm i -g typescript